Preview apps & digital content

 - Touch the Play Store icon and select My Apps.

 - Select the app you'd like to return.
-If the 15 minute refund window has not yet passed, the app is eligible for return and will have two buttons saying Open or Refund.
+If the two-hour refund window has not yet passed, the app is eligible for return and will have two buttons saying Open or Refund.

 - Select the Refund option - the Refund button will now say Uninstall.
 Press Uninstall to remove the app from your device and initiate the refund.

-After the 15 minute return period has expired, or if the app was not eligible for return, the Refund option will not be available.
+After the two-hour return period has expired, or if the app was not eligible for return, the Refund option will not be available.

 Some publishers have made portions of their books available as a sample so you can read a preview before purchasing.
 In addition, if you have a Google Account and access books on Google Play, books that are in the public domain will be made available to you for free.